RaunakSingh19/ofsa_client_main/README.md

 and after setting up te vsual code install dependencies for c++ for desktop and mobile, so that you can run the project without any system error

+hello everyone , this project is basically for the android devices and this is the client part of the project and for admin visit admin code. link to the admin project ----https://github.com/RaunakSingh19/osfa_admin

 after this you have to install the dependencies of the flutter , So , open terminal , And type
 ---------------